 Accepted international students will participate in the Placement exam to determine placement into college level or development (basic skills) level courses in reading, math and English.
-This will be scheduled once the student has been admitted.
+This will be scheduled once the student has arrived in New Hampshire.

 Admissions Policy for Disabled Students